muratk3n/thirdwave/en/tweets/2020/week12b.md

 Nano requires no mining (a stupid idea anyway).

-My only criticism of non-expanding monetary base notwithstanding (also true for all other coins), N$ looks very much like a second generation coin, much better than "Satoshi" Hal Finney's Bitcoin.
+My only criticism of non-expanding monetary base notwithstanding (also true for all other coins), N$ looks very much like a third generation coin, much better than "Satoshi" Hal Finney's Bitcoin.

 *2020-3-17 12:5:6*